Roddy Owen: 1958/59 National Hunt season

 After winning one of his first two starts of the 1958/59 season Roddy Owen was sent to England in December 1958 for the King George VI Chase at Kempton Park Racecourse.
 He appeared to be an unlucky loser, recovering from a bad mistake four fences from the finish and being beaten only a head by Lochroe.
 After a poor run at Leopardstown Racecourse on his next start Roddy Owen's regular jockey Bunny Cox voluntarily gave up the ride and recommended Bobby Beasley as a replacement.
 The 1959 Gold Cup was run on heavy ground on 6 March and attracted a field of eleven runners after the likely favourite Saffron Tartan was withdrawn on the morning of the race.
 Another notable absentee was the American Champion Neji who had sustained a leg injury a week earlier.
 Taxidermist, the winner of the Whitbread Gold Cup and the Hennessy Gold Cup was made the new favourite with Roddy Owen next in the betting on 5/1 whilst the other runners included Linwell, Kerstin and Lochroe.
 Beasley tracked the leaders but as the field approached the final fence he appeared to have no chance as he was four lengths adrift of the leading trio made up of Pas Seul, Linwell and Lochroe.
 The race changed completely at the last obstacle when Pas Seul fell, almost bringing down Linwell, who in turn collided with Lochroe.
 Roddy Owen, racing on the inside, was able to avoid the chaos and swept past Linwell and Lochroe to take the lead.
 Linwell made a recovery and reduced the deficit but Roddy Owen stayed on well to win by three lengths with Lochroe another ten lengths back in third place.

 Later career

 In the 1959/60 National Hunt season Roddy Owen was again aimed at the Gold Cup.
 After finishing second on his seasonal debut at Gowran Park in October he was beaten by Kerstin in the Imperial Leather Chase at Manchester Racecourse in December.
 He faced eleven opponents at Cheltenham on 10 March.
 He was still in contention when hampered by the fall of Kerstin at the last and finished fourth behind Pas Seul, Lochroe and Zonda.
 He stayed in training for the following season and finished third to Zonda at Leopardstown in November.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Roddy Owen an "average" Gold Cup winner.

+Pedigree

+Roddy Owen is inbred 4S x 3S to the stallion Chaucer, meaning that he appears fourth generation and third generation on the sire side of his pedigree.

+Roddy Owen is inbred 5S x 4S x 5D x 4D to the stallion St Simon, meaning that he appears fifth generation (via Chaucer) and fourth generation on the sire side of his pedigree, and fifth generation (via William the Third) and fourth generation on the dam side of his pedigree.